cgonc/BLOG/blogv1/_posts/2015-01-23-truty-about-lists.markdown

 ---

 <p align="justify">
-Representing lists as a recursive date type is very common in functional languages.
+Representing lists as a recursive data type is very common in functional languages.
 By representing lists as recursive, functions that traverse the lists can be written very easily.
 </p>